sanic-meetup/meetup/server/README.md

     - token: (string) the token used to authenticate in other methods
     - expiresIn: (int) when the token expires in seconds

+###Making A Friend Request (IPR)
+** This method is unstable and is still under development **
+- description: make a friend request
+- request: `POST /api/friendrequest/`
+  - content-type: `application/json`
+  - body: object
+    - inviter: (string) username of user making request
+    - invitee: (string) username of user inviter wants to be friends with
+  - repsonse: ? | ? | ?
+    - an email and push notification will be sent, the standard response codes will probably be sent

 **example request body (postman)**,
 ```